projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    :align: center
    :name: hsm-interaction

-   Interaction of in-kernel I/O clients and HSM
+   Interaction of In-kernel I/O Clients and HSM

--  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to HSM that kicks off a new kernel thread.
+-  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to the HSM.
+The HSM kicks off a new kernel thread.

 -  The kernel thread waits for any I/O request to be handled.
-When a pending I/O request is assigned to the client by HSM, the kernel thread wakes up and calls the registered callback function to process the request.
+When the HSM assigns a pending I/O request to the client, the kernel thread wakes up and calls the registered callback function to process the request.

--  Before the client is destroyed, HSM ensures that the kernel thread exits.
+-  Before the client is destroyed, the HSM ensures that the kernel thread exits.

 An I/O client can also handle I/O requests in its own thread context.
-:numref:`dm-hsm-interaction` shows the interactions in such a case, using the device model as an example.
-No callback is registered on registration and the I/O client (device model in the example) attaches itself to HSM every time it is ready to process additional I/O requests.
+:numref:`dm-hsm-interaction` shows the interactions in such a case, using the Device Model as an example.
+No callback is registered on registration and the I/O client (Device Model in the example) attaches itself to the HSM every time it is ready to process additional I/O requests.
 Note also that the DM runs in userland and talks to HSM via the ioctl interface in `HSM ioctl interfaces`_.